frictionlessdata/datapackage/content/docs/guides/using-data-package.md

 ---
-title: How to use Data Package
+title: How to start using Data Package
 sidebar:
   order: 1
 ---